uvaai/ml2/10 Module 1/30 Automation and Labour/content.md

 only viable economic system.

-However, countering these arguments would really just change the subject to the advantages and disadvantges of UBI.
+However, countering these arguments would really just change the subject to the advantages and disadvantages of UBI.
 Implementing a UBI would just as a direct effect eliminate this potential problem of unemployment due to automation, but that is not the only reason to argue for a UBI.
 Considering pro's and con's of a UBI is an interesting political en economic exercise, but